Armenia: Environment

 Armenia ranked 63rd out of 180 countries on Environmental Performance Index (EPI) in 2018.
 Its rank on subindex Environmental Health (which is weighted at 40% in EPI) is 109, while Armenia's rank on subindex of Ecosystem Vitality (weighted at 60% in EPI) is 27th best in the world.
 This suggests that main environmental issues in Armenia are with population health, while environment vitality is of lesser concern.
 Out of sub-subindices contributing to Environmental Health subindex ranking on Air Quality to which population is exposed is particularly unsatisfying.

+In Armenia forest cover is around 12% of the total land area, equivalent to 328,470 hectares (ha) of forest in 2020, down from 334,730 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 310,000 hectares (ha) and planted forest covered 18,470 hectares (ha).
+Of the naturally regenerating forest 5% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Waste management in Armenia is underdeveloped, as no waste sorting or recycling takes place at Armenia's 60 landfills.
 A waste processing plant is scheduled for construction near Hrazdan city, which will allow for closure of 10 waste dumps.

 Despite the availability of abundant renewable energy sources in Armenia (especially hydroelectric and wind power) and calls from EU officials to shut down the nuclear power plant at Metsamor, the Armenian Government is exploring the possibilities of installing new small modular nuclear reactors.
-In 2018 existing nuclear plant is scheduled for modernization to enhance its safety and increase power production by about 10%.
+In 2018 existing nuclear plant is scheduled for modernisation to enhance its safety and increase power production by about 10%.

 Government and politics

 Armenia is a representative parliamentary democratic republic.
 The Armenian constitution adhered to the model of a semi-presidential republic until April 2018.

 According to the current Constitution of Armenia, the President is the head of state holding largely representational functions, while the Prime Minister is the head of government and exercises executive power.

-Since 1995 Legislative power is vested in the Azgayin Zhoghov or National Assembly, which is a unicameral parliament consisting of 105 members.
+Since 1995, Legislative power is vested in the Azgayin Zhoghov or National Assembly, which is a unicameral parliament consisting of 105 members.

-The Fragile States Index since its first report in 2006 until most recent in 2019, consistently ranked Armenia better than all its neighboring countries (with one exception in 2011).
+Since its first report in 2006 until its most recent in 2019, the Fragile States Index has consistently ranked Armenia better than all its neighboring countries (with one exception in 2011).

-Armenia has universal suffrage above the age of eighteen.
+Armenia has universal suffrage above the age of 18.